10 Hidden Gems You’ll Fall in Love With on an Ireland Road Trip

 1. Coumeenoole Beach on Slea Head Drive

-If there’s one place that completely stole my heart in Ireland, it’s Coumeenoole Beach.
-It’s located along Slea Head Drive which is one of the most scenic coastal routes in the country—so it’s really not surprising that I loved it so much.
+If there’s one place in Ireland that totally stole my heart, it’s Coumeenoole Beach.
+You’ll find it along Slea Head Drive, which is one of the most jaw-dropping coastal routes in all of Ireland.

-And not only was the water stunning, but we actually swam in it!
-Yeah, it was a little chilly at first, but once you’re in, you adjust fast.
-We didn’t go too far out though because the waves are powerful and the currents can be quite dangerous.
+And yes, of course, we actually went for a swim.
+The water was chilly at first, but once you’re in, you adjust pretty quickly.
+We didn’t go too far, though.
+The waves here are strong and the currents can be quite dangerous.

-A couple of things to keep in mind: parking is a nightmare, especially on a sunny day, so be prepared to circle a bit or park further up the road.
-And if you’re planning to swim, there’s nowhere to change — I highly recommend bringing a PackTowl changing poncho to make it easier.
+⚠️Parking can be a nightmare, especially on a sunny day, so be prepared to circle a bit or park further up the road.
+If you’re planning to swim, there’s nowhere to change, so I highly recommend bringing a PackTowl changing poncho to make it easier.

 2. Moore Hall in County Mayo

-The story goes that back in 1792, wealthy wine and brandy merchant George Moore decided this was the spot to build his dream home—despite the locals warning him the land was cursed by King of Connaught’s druid, Drithliu in 400 A.D.
+The story goes that back in 1792, a wealthy wine and brandy merchant named George Moore decided this was the spot to build his dream home, despite the locals warning him the land was cursed by King of Connaught’s druid, Drithliu in 400 A.D.
 Classic bad decision in every ghost story, ever.

 Whether the curse is real or not, things went downhill fast.
 Shortly after moving in, George suffered a stroke that left him blind.
 More family tragedies followed and then in 1923 the house was burned down during the Irish Civil War.

-Now, all that’s left are towering stone walls, crumbling archways, and nature slowly reclaiming the mansion.
+Today, all that’s left are towering stone walls and nature slowly reclaiming the mansion.
 You can’t go inside, but walking around the exterior is pretty cool.

 And of course, it wouldn’t be an Irish ruin without a few ghost stories.
-Some say you can hear ghostly laughter echoing through the ruins.
-Others claim to have seen shadowy figures moving between the trees or have had doors mysteriously slam shut on their own.
+Some say you can hear ghostly laughter echoing through the ruins, while others claim to have seen shadowy figures moving between the trees or have had doors mysteriously slam shut on their own.
 Paranormal investigators have even snapped photos of what they swear are ghosts.

 Did we see anything spooky?
 Nope.
 Did we get eerie vibes?
 Not even a little.
 Honestly, we had a blast wandering through the ruins!
 It felt more like a secret garden than a haunted mansion.
 There are even adorable little wooden animal carvings hidden around the trails.